dylanaraps/neofetch/README.md

     --underline_char char       Character to use when underlining title --line_wrap on/off          Enable/Disable line wrapping
     --bold on/off               Enable/Disable bold text
-    --prompt_height num         Set this to your prompt height to fix issues with the text going off screen at the top

     Color Blocks: